saucedontsauce/XOnode/readme.md

  ### needs fixing/doing
 obvious
 fix options css for options
-write out some docs for the functions that have been written into their own files.
+write out some docs / notes  for stuffs. // started on

-#### multiplayer how the fuck
+#### multiplayer how the fuck ?

-add server socket listener to create games add server socket listener to get games add server socket listener to join games
+coffee and alcohol thats how!

+have server tell client what to call next